intel/ai-reference-models/benchmarks/recommendation/tensorflow/wide_deep_large_ds/README.md

 # Wide & Deep

-This document has instructions for how to run Wide & Deep benchmark for the following modes/precisions:
+This document has instructions for how to run Wide & Deep for the following modes/precisions:

 * [Prepare dataset](#Prepare-dataset)
 * [INT8 inference](#int8-inference-instructions)
 * [FP32 inference](#fp32-inference-instructions)

-Benchmarking instructions and scripts for model training coming later.
+Instructions and scripts for model training coming later.

 ## Prepare dataset